-- How many users have clicked an element within it—whether it’s a link, a button, a quick reply, or any other clickable piece of content (represented by the 👆🏻symbol)
+- The number next to the 👆symbol represents the number of users who have clicked an element within that block—whether it’s a link, a button, a quick reply, or any other clickable piece of content.

 💡 Tip: The click-through stat shows up as a percentage of total viewers by default.
 If you’d rather see the total number of users who clicked, just hover over the stat.
 The number will then appear as a tool tip.

-→For example, let’s say your online business sells space heaters, and you have a recommendation bot that helps users find the right one for them.
+Here's an example.
+Let’s say your ecommerce business sells space heaters, and you have a product recommendation bot that helps users find the right one for them.
 First it asks about their price range, then whether the heater is for a bedroom, living room, or garage.

 But the third question asks how many watts they want their space heater to have, and that’s where you notice lots of users dropping off.
 It could be a sign that most people don’t know how many watts they’re looking for, so you should either educate them first, or change the question.

 - See what users respond to best.
-Inline stats will clearly show you where users drop off during your bot’s flow.
+The stats will clearly show you where users drop off during your bot’s flow.
 You can focus on that section, then, and improve it to keep users engaged.
-Are people dropping off in the block where you have a call to action?
-Try strengthening the CTA itself, add emoji, images, or a gif, or include an offer.
-Use this data to optimize your bot and make it perform as well as it possibly can.
+Are people dropping off in the block or card where you have a call to action?
+Try strengthening the CTA itself, add images, emoji, or a GIF, or include an offer.

 - Discover who your most engaged users are.
-If you click either stat, you’ll be directed to the People tab.
-You’ll be able to see the names and details of each user that viewed or clicked that block there.
+If you click any of the stats, you’ll be directed to the People tab.
+There, you’ll be able to see a list of the users who saw, received, viewed, or clicked that block or card there.
 Depending on your business, you might want to reach out to these users directly to get more information or close a deal personally.
 Or, you may want to export their data and use it to make a custom or Lookalike Audience on Facebook.
 That way, you’ll be able to reach more people similar to them via highly targeted News Feed ads or sponsored messages.

 💡 Tip #1: For best results, don’t put too much content within one block.
 It’ll be harder to tell which factor you need to change to improve performance.

-→ For example, if your bot asks for three pieces of lead information, put each of the questions in its own block.
-That way, if inline stats are showing that users drop off after block two, you’ll know that the block-two question asks for information most users don’t want to give at that stage.
-If the questions were all in one block, you wouldn’t know which was causing the issue.
+→ For example, if your bot asks for three pieces of lead information, put each of the questions in its own block or card.
+That way, if the stats are showing that users drop off after block/card two, you’ll know that the question there asks for information most users don’t want to give at that stage.
+If the questions were all in one block or card, you wouldn’t know which one was causing the issue.

 → Let’s say the product-recommendation bot for an online clothing store asks users to choose from six product categories to get started: pants, shorts, shirts, dresses, shoes, or coats.
 These categories are each represented by a quick-reply option.
-Inline stats show that there’s a 90% click rate for the block containing these options, which is great.
+The stats show that there’s a 90% click rate for the block or card containing these options, which is great.
 But if you wanted to know which of the quick replies users were clicking, you’d need to link an attribute to each one.

 Build the most efficient bot for your business